fchamroukhi/MPWR/README.md

-# MPWR_m
-Optimal joint segmentation of multivariate time-series with a Multiple Piece-Wise Regression model (MPWR)
+MPWR

 A multiple polynomial piecewise regression model for the optimal segmentation of a multivariate time series with regime changes.
 It uses MLE for the estimation of the regression parameters with dynamic programming for the segmentation.

-by Faicel Chamroukhi since Decembre 2008.
+by Faicel Chamroukhi Decembre 2008.

 % Please cite the following papers for this code: